Human Resources (HRCM1-GC)

 Repeatable for additional credit: No

-HRCM1-GC 2240 Advanced Labor Relations & Employment Law (3 Credits)
+HRCM1-GC 2240 Foundations in Labor Relations and Employment Law (1.5 Credits)

 Typically offered Fall, Spring, and Summer terms

 This course will allow students to specialize in the areas of law governing labor relations and employee rights in the workplace.
 Special topics will include: collective bargaining; union organizing; de-certification of the union; laws against discrimination; disability law; privacy; and employment litigation.
-Other subjects will include handling EEOC complaints, and working with legal counsel on the resolution of those complaints.
-Emphasis in this course will be placed on intensive coursework, external research, class presentations and case studies.
-Guest lecturers on specific legal topics will be used.
-This course will inculcate students with the advanced understanding and knowledge necessary to minimize legal exposure by advising an organization on a variety of legal issues.
+Other subjects will include handling EEOC complaints and working with legal counsel on the resolution of those complaints.

 Grading: GC SCPS Graded